tawasta/project/project_start_end/README.rst

 Project start and end dates
 ===========================

-Shows project start and end date in form view.
+Shows project start and end date in form and tree views.

 * On project create sets start date
 * On project archive sets end date